gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Indexing-queue-viewer-gij-self-managed.md

 ### Delay

 This column shows _**No delay**_ for indexed items that were processed immediately after the previous one.
+Also displayed are the amount of time when the indexing has finished for the tasks.

 ### Trigger